RSDuck/craftus_reloaded/README.md

 ## Default Controls

-_The controls can be changed by editing the file which can be found at `sd: / craftus / options.ini` (instructions can be found there too)._
+_The controls can be changed by editing the file which can be found at `sd:/craftus/options.ini` (instructions can be found there too)._

 | Category | Action | OLD 3DS | NEW 3DS |
 | ------------- | ------------- | ------------- | ------------- |